-Did you know that how you greet customers in your retail store can make or break your sales success?
+Have you ever wondered how you should greet customers in retail?
+How you greet customers can actually make or break your sales success.

-Many retailers I work with either feel awkward greeting a customer when they walk in their door or they fall into a standard response, because they think that’s what they’re supposed to do.
+Many retailers I work with either feel awkward greeting a customer when they walk in their door or they fall into a standard response like “Can I help you?”, because they think that’s what they’re supposed to do.
 The problem with this is that you’re not setting your customer up for a great experience in your store.

 Consumer psychology tells us that a customer is more likely to buy when their dopamine is flowing – when they’re feeling good, when they’re happy, and relaxed.
 But often they walk into a store already on the defense!

 They’re programmed to expect a salesperson to walk right up, get in their face and try to sell them something they don’t need or don’t want, and that they’re going to be forced to push the person away.
 So they get defensive.
 And when they’re on the defensive, ready to deflect, tense – they’re much less likely to buy.

 Your job is to help the customer feel instantly welcomed, to feel relaxed, and to feel comfortable.
 So, how do you start?

 Steps to welcome your customer

 When a customer first walks in, no matter what you’re doing, the first and most important thing to do is to acknowledge the customer.